-Mother Alex was a professional violinist who earned well and spent almost nothing.
-Only after her death, Alex found several bank accounts totaling more than $ 1 million.
-Alex sought to quickly change her impoverished lifestyle and decided to start from the very top - she moved to a luxurious penthouse at an exorbitant price.
-Although she spent a lot on clothes and limousine rides, much of her legacy was invested in business ideas that never worked out.
+Alex's mother was a professional violinist who made good money and spent almost nothing.
+Only after her death did Alex find several bank accounts totaling more than $ 1 million.
+Alex wanted to quickly change her impoverished lifestyle and decided to start from the very top - she moved to a luxurious penthouse at an exorbitant price.
+Although she spent a lot on clothing and limousine rides, much of her inheritance went into business ideas that never really worked out.
 Soon she lost everything and returned to where she started.

 Seventh Marquis of Bristol, John Hervey

 John Hervey, a member of the English royal family, inherited his fortune on his 21st birthday in the late 1970s.
 By current standards, an inheritance of $ 6 million is about $ 65 million.
 In addition, his fortune has increased thanks to investments in real estate and oil.

 Hervey may have been able to invest, but he decided to lead a rich lifestyle, the cost of which quickly exceeded his huge fortune.
 He spent money on yachts and sports cars, but these costs were nothing compared to uncontrolled drug addiction.
 For 10 years, more than $ 9 million of his fortune was spent on cocaine and heroin.
 Costs began to rise as drug addiction pushed for many crimes, resulting in deportation.
 By the early 1990s, he was penniless and soon discovered a polished deficiency related to drug use.

 Huntington Hartford II grew in wealth.
 From a young age, he was spoiled by servants who were paid for the service, he was given gifts every time he desired.
 Huntington inherited his fortune of $ 90 million at 11 years after the death of his father.
 He also became the heir to the vast A&P empire, which included grocery chain stores across the country.

 How Huntington has changed the mansion for rental housing